viczhong/clientForSpotifyTTP/README.md

 Client in Swift 3 format.

-Server is found here: [Endpoint](https://serverforspotify.herokuapp.com/people)
+Heroku server for the challenge is found here: https://serverforspotify.herokuapp.com/people

 ---